 Privacy laws, including the new European Union General Data Protection Regulation, are rapidly changing and evolving globally.
 Governments, privacy advocates and class action attorneys are increasingly scrutinizing how companies collect, process, use, store, share and transmit personal data.
-New laws and industry self-regulatory codes have been enacted and more are being considered that may affect our ability to reach current and prospective customers, to understand how our products and services are being used, to respond to customer requests allowed under the laws, and how we use data generated from our network.
+New laws and industry self-regulatory codes have been enacted and more are being considered that may affect our ability to reach current and prospective customers, to understand how our products and services are being used, and to respond to customer requests allowed under the laws, and how we use data generated from our network.
 Any perception that our business practices, data collection activities or how our services operate represent an invasion of privacy, whether or not consistent with current regulations and industry practices, may subject us to public criticism (or boycotts), class action lawsuits, reputational harm or claims by regulators, industry groups or other third parties, all of which could disrupt our business and expose us to increased liability.

-In the past we have relied on the U.S.-European Union and the U.S.-Swiss Safe Harbor Frameworks, as agreed to by the U.S. Department of Commerce and the European Union and Switzerland as a means to legally transfer covered personal data from Europe to the United States.
-However, on October 6, 2015, the European Court of Justice invalidated the U.S.-European Union Safe Harbor Framework and Swiss data protection authorities later invalidated the U.S.-Swiss Safe Harbor Framework.
-As a result, we have been establishing alternate legitimate means of transferring covered personal data from the European Economic Area to the United States, including the new Privacy Shield framework.
-The legitimacy of these alternate means is subject to ongoing judicial challenge and review in the European Union.
-Any changing or new requirements or rulings by the European Union or member jurisdictions may impact our services or subject us to sanctions, including fines and a prohibition on data transfers, by EU data protection regulators.
-Furthermore, the European Court of Justice's decision may result in different European data protection regulators applying differing standards for the transfer of personal data, which could result in increased regulation, cost of compliance and limitations on data transfer for us and our customers.
+Over the past several years, the regulatory landscape governing the transfer of covered personal data from Europe to the United States has seen sweeping changes.
+Where we once relied on the U.S.-European Union and the U.S.-Swiss Safe Harbor Frameworks as a means to legally transfer covered personal data from Europe to the United States, after their invalidation by European Union and Swiss authorities, we have replaced these mechanisms with the new U.S.-European Union and U.S. Swiss Privacy Shield Frameworks to legally transfer such data from Europe to the United States.
+While the respective Privacy Shield Frameworks have been approved by both European and Swiss authorities as valid mechanisms through which companies can transfer covered personal data from Europe to the United States, their legitimacy may continue to be subject to challenge and review in those and other jurisdictions.
+Any changing or new requirements or rulings by the European Commission or EU member jurisdictions may impact our services or subject us to sanctions, including fines and a prohibition on data transfers, by EU data protection regulators.
+Furthermore, any continued or new judicial challenges or reviews may result in new, modified or inconsistent standards or requirements for the transfer of personal data, which could result in increased regulation, cost of compliance and limitations on data transfer for us and our customers.
 These developments could harm our business, financial condition and results of operations.